Jigsy1/mIRCd/README.md

 Mainly doing this for my own personal amusement.

-That said, this repo is currently a placeholder as the script is a work in progress where the only <a href="https://i.imgur.com/NkiGm8f.png">connecting and usermode parsing</a> works.
+That said, this repo is currently a placeholder as the script is a work in progress where only <a href="https://i.imgur.com/NkiGm8f.png">connecting and usermode parsing</a> works.
 (Though the modes don't do anything yet.)

+# To do
+1. Optimize the current code because I believe it caused the hard drive to overheat.
+(Yeah...)